 Greater Goods Roasting.
 Credit Brandon M. Aguilar.

 This local roaster not only creates quality coffee beans, they also partner with and dedicate a portion of each bag to select local charities.
-Stop in to the roastery, located in Dripping Springs, to meet the team and try select single origins fresh from the source.
+Stop in to the East Austin cafe or the roastery, located in Dripping Springs, to meet the team and try select single origins fresh from the source.
 Greater Goods also supports female-owned coffee farms around the world, uses a super efficient roasting process and recycles all packaging materials.
-Keep an eye out for their bottled cold brew around town or plan to visit their new shops, opening in Bee Cave and east Austin this fall.

 This relaxed south Austin shop is home to a crew of friendly baristas who are dedicated to their caffeinated craft.
 Seventh Flag tends to the details, from their five-spice blend chai to their house-made almond milk.
 Start your day with a crisp macchiato and delicious avocado toast or try the nitro cold brew on tap if you’re looking for something refreshing.